jscharting/jscharting-react/README.md

 ### Chart resources
 The JSCharting library includes resources (modules, mapping data, polyfills, icons library) that load automatically when they are needed.
 The examples webpack build copies these resources to the `./dist/jsc/` folder.
-The examples app component calls the `JSC.defaults()` function to set `baseUrl` option with this path globally in its constructor.
+The examples app component `examples/src/components/app.component.jsx` file calls the `JSC.defaults()` function to set `baseUrl` option with this path globally in its constructor.
 All subsequent charts will be aware of the location of these resources.

 ```jsx